frankshearar/Home/NuGet-Sign-Command.md

 -CertificatePassphrase - Password for the certificate, if needed.

+-CryptographicServiceProvider - Name of the Cryptographic Service Provider which contains the Private Key Container.

+-KeyContainer - Name of the Key Container which has the Private Key.

 -Timestamper - URL to an RFC-3161 compliant trusted time-stamping server.

 -SigningAlgorithm - Signing algorithm to be used.
 Allowed values are RSA and ECDSA.
 Defaults to RSA.